 If you would like to send notes with a self-destruct option, there are services for that as well.
 One of these is Privnote that deletes a note once it has been read by the recipient and notifies you immediately via email.
 Another alternative is Destructing Message which in addition to deleting read messages features a countdown timer.

 No… these are not biscuits.
 Cookies are small code snippets that store our browsing session information.
 For example, cookies allow you to remain logged into a website.
 Unless you regularly clear browser cookies, it is possible for a hacker to access confidential information such as login usernames and passwords.
-Self Destructing Cookies is a Firefox web browser add-on.
+Self Destructing Cookies [No Longer Available] is a Firefox web browser add-on.
 Once you install the add-on, it deletes all the stored cookies as soon as you close an open tab.

 Are Self-Destructing Messages Really The Future?

 With the growing public concern and outrage at government spying antics such as the recent NSA spying scandal, it does appear that self-destructing services are going to become very popular going forward.
 However, I must issue a caveat, while self-destruct services will delete your confidential photos, chats, emails and other communication; they are not the panacea for complete privacy.
 You still have to be wary of ISPs that log your activity, malicious software that installs on your devices and surveillance by spies.